-I recently read an article in the Washington Post discussing how Republican frontrunner Donald Trump still believes that vaccinations are to blame for autism in children.
+During his campaign, I read an article in the Washington Post discussing how Donald Trump still believes that vaccinations are to blame for autism in children.
 Why this was even a topic of his campaign I am not sure, but it is and that is a fact.
 And at the rate the media has been prospering from his strong personality (including his popular Twitter feed), this common misbelief is going to be even harder to eradicate.
 Politics are like religion, and therefore, so can be “science.”

 Support to vaccinate or not to vaccinate is, of course, up to every parent, as they have an inherent right to choose what they believe is best for their children.
 But what is greater and more important than the individual belief is a worldly perspective based on factual education, and it is unfortunate that anti-vaccination propaganda and fraudulent scientific claims supersede evidence supporting the magnanimous benefits of vaccination over its risks.

 A retrospective cohort study published by a group of Danish researchers in 2002 conducted an analysis of more than 500,000 children born in Denmark between 1991 and 1998, investigating whether or not there exists an association between administration of the measles, mumps and rubella (MMR) vaccine and development of an autistic disorder.
 They found no such association.

 Another study published in April 2019 by some of the same researchers conduced a very similar analysis, this time in 657,461 children born between 1999 and 2010.
 The researchers took into account risk factors for autism, other vaccines, birth year, age and sex.
 “Overall, there was no increase in the risk of autistic disorder or other autistic-spectrum disorders among vaccinated children as compared with unvaccinated children.”
 The “study strongly supports that MMR vaccination does not increase the risk for autism, does not trigger autism in susceptible children, and is not associated with clustering of autism cases after vaccination.”